-Neon Genesis Evangelion <TAG1> is a cult anime that has multiple versions and alternate endings.
-If you want to understand all the chaos, here are the main viewing options.
+Neon Genesis Evangelion – a cult anime that has several versions and alternative endings.
+If you want to make sense of all the chaos, here are the main viewing options.

 Neon Genesis Evangelion (1995) – 26 episodes

 This is the canonical viewing path that best conveys the original story.
-The series gradually immerses you in the world, and The End of Evangelion expands the final.
+The series gradually immerses you in the world, while The End of Evangelion expands the ending.

 Neon Genesis Evangelion (1995) – 26 episodes

-Neon Genesis Evangelion: Death & Rebirth (1997) (retelling of the first 24 episodes + some extra content) - if you find a place to see
+Neon Genesis Evangelion: Death & Rebirth (1997) (a recap of the first 24 episodes + some extra content) - if you find a place to watch it

 The End of Evangelion (1997)

-There are many different things written about the title Neon Genesis Evangelion: Death & Rebirth.
-Someone says it was a marketing ploy to warm people up before The End of Evangelion (EoE) was shown and it is not mandatory to watch.
-Someone writes that the added scenes reveal the story a little more.
-So it's better to look and argue about whether it was worth watching.
-If you find a place to watch, because I could not find this title on streaming services.
+There are many different opinions about the title Neon Genesis Evangelion: Death & Rebirth.
+Some say it was a marketing ploy to hype people before the screening of The End of Evangelion (EoE) and that it is not essential to watch.
+Others write that the added scenes reveal the story a bit more.
+So it's better to watch and argue about whether it was worth seeing.
+If you find a place to watch it, because I couldn't find this title on streaming services.

-If you want modern animation and a slightly different development:
+If you want modern animation and a slightly different development of events:

 Evangelion: 1.0 You Are (Not) Alone (2007)